Nightclubs in Greece: Dances

+Tables

-Food is available, but rarely ordered, since the customers usually limit their consumption to alcoholic beverages with assorted nuts or raw vegetables.
+At nightclubs that have restaurants, it may be possible to make a dinner reservation and avoid having to queue to enter the club later when partying starts around 1am.
+At most clubs, food is available, but rarely ordered, since the customers usually limit their consumption to alcoholic beverages with assorted nuts or raw vegetables.

 Whole tables are reserved days earlier, especially when the singers are popular, and the customers are expected to spend in proportion to the prominence of their table's position.
 The best tables are immediately adjacent to the stage and in the center ("proto trapezi pista"), and are always reserved for rich and famous (i.e. high-spending) customers.

+Throwing flowers

 Throwing plates at the performer's feet was a practice popular until the 1970s when "plate smashing" was forbidden by law.
 Today it happens rarely, despite the belief of some foreigners that it is a widespread Greek custom.

 Throwing flowers or other items that will not cause injury (e.g. napkins) has become more common.
 Flowers are sold separately by the club's "wardrobe" in trays or baskets of ten or twenty pieces and are thrown en masse on artists, singers, dancers, and other spectators (quite often along with the trays, or even in piles of many trays).
 They are also used as a means for courtship and flirting.
 The lion's share of the bill is usually spent on flowers, with alcohol making up the rest.
 It is quite common for elite customers to spend thousands of euros at the top clubs, and is widely regarded as a status symbol.

 Many prominent Greeks were known for their habit of visiting bouzoukia, notably the late tycoon Aristotle Onassis, and the former Prime Minister Andreas Papandreou.

+Pop music

 Pop music genres began activity in Greece in the late 20th century, however, for the most part artists active in these genres performed mostly at similar venues.
 In the late 20th century, new nightclubs became more prominent to accommodate more pop programs, thus instead of tables and meals the set up is more like a typical dance club or small concert venue to be more interactive.
 These venues are less prominent as very few artists would be able to fit into this category of musicians in Greece and traditional practices such as serving alcohol and throwing flowers are still maintained.